Call for entries

 All entrants authorise the organisers and other third-party companies to copy, scan, digitalise and otherwise duplicate their entries in whatever form and to use such material for exhibitions, screenings, publications, broadcasts, and on the Internet in order to promote the Epica awards and to propagate the results of the competition.
 Under no circumstances shall the organisers, or their authorised representatives, be held responsible for the payment of royalties or other charges in connection with the aforementioned activities.
 Each entrant agrees to not hold the organisers, and/or their authorised representatives, liable against any claims concerning the material in this respect.

-Each company taking part in the awards will pay a basic registration fee of €200.
+Each company taking part in the awards first pays a flat registration fee of €200.

 The fee for each entry applies to each execution whether it is judged individually or as part of a campaign.
 Print entries are charged €290, Film and Radio entries are charged €335.
 Alternative and Digital entries are charged €369.
 Integrated Campaigns are charged €599.